cotovieur/kuztagis_employees/README.txt

 This application provides handy assigning edu-workers to the specialities and professions they teach

+*REQUIRES*
+python
+flask
+flask-login
+python-dotenv
+from functools import wraps

 *WHAT IS WHAT*
 Workers contains edu-workers (teachers)
-Items containt specialities and professions, educational programms Assigning is required to finally form documents with list of working staff of each item and showing on the web-site of the educational department
+Items containt specialities and professions, educational programms Assigning is required to finally form documents with list of working staff of each item and showing on the web-site of the educational department users.json contains user logins and hashed passwords

 *DATABASE STRUCTURE*
 CREATE TABLE "items" (